-Researches show that water fasting promotes autophagy and may lower the risk of many chronic diseases, such as Type 2 diabetes, hypertension, cancer, etc. Autophagy is a process in which old parts of your cells are broken down and recycled.
-Several animal studies suggest that autophagy may also help extend life span.
+Several animal studies suggest that autophagy may also help extend the life span.
 Autophagy also triggers the immune system to start producing new white blood cells.
 As we already know, white blood cells are a crucial component of your body’s immune system.
-So, water fasting benefits help you reboot your immune system.
+So, water cleanse benefits help you reboot your immune system.

-Researches also suggest that extended and medically supervised water fasting may lower blood pressure, which will help people with high blood pressure.
+Researches also suggest that an extended and medically supervised water fast diet may lower blood pressure, which will help people with high blood pressure.

 A water diet may also improve insulin and leptin sensitivity.
 Insulin and leptin are essential hormones that affect the body’s metabolism.
 Improved insulin sensitivity means that your body efficiently reduces its blood sugar levels.
 Meanwhile, being more leptin sensitive could help your body process hunger signals more efficiently, and in turn, lower your risk of obesity.

-When you want to undertake water fasting, you should check with a physician whether you are suitable for doing water fasting.
-Although there are potential health benefits of water fasting, people who should not fast, or who should seek advice from a medical professional before water fasting include older adults, those under 18, and those who:
+When you want to undertake a water fast, you should check with a physician whether you are suitable for water fasting.
+Although there are long term and short term health benefits of water fasting, those who should seek advice from a medical professional before water diet are who:

 - have an eating disorder